undergrad-partner-school

 Overall, Kenyon College offers a unique and enriching college experience, combining rigorous academics, a close-knit community, and a beautiful campus setting.
 It prepares students not only for successful careers but also for a lifelong pursuit of knowledge and personal growth.
 With its strong focus on the liberal arts, Kenyon College cultivates well-rounded individuals equipped with the critical thinking skills and intellectual curiosity necessary to navigate and contribute to an increasingly complex world.

 Kenyon College is a private four-year college located in Gambier, OH and set in a rural environment.
-This institution follows a semester-based calendar.
-It has an acceptance rate of 28%.
-The freshman retention rate at Kenyon College is 93% and the six-year graduation rate is 85%.
+This academic institution uses a semester-based calendar.
+It has an acceptance rate of 31%.
+The freshman retention rate at Kenyon College is 91.6% and the six-year graduation rate is 82%.

 Quick Facts